-Its small scale and uncertain funding makes it difficult for PTF to realise its ambition to "sustain effort" and "build up pertinent CSO capacity" over time.
+Its small scale and uncertain funding makes it difficult for PTF to realize its ambition to "sustain effort" and "build up pertinent CSO capacity" over time.
 Its partners almost all speak in very positive terms about PTF, its advice and its support, but the most common lament or plea for a rethink is that most grants are just for one-year projects, and that even with tried and tested partners there are no multi-year or institutional support grants (although many do receive second and even further grants).
 With its current funding problems it is not possible to make changes now, but if and as the situation becomes easier it should be seen as a PTF priority to help put its partners on a more secure footing (especially those who depend considerably on its funding).
 This includes avoiding a funding hiatus between phases of projects as has been the case in India (where most partners who were offered follow-up funding experienced a 3 to 9 month delay between their first and second grants).

-The clearest message, however, must go to DFID and other donors who have so far not agreed to further global funding of PTF, in spite of the excellent work it demonstrates.
-Governance reforms are not as easy to quantify as vaccines delivered.
-However fighting corruption and reforming governance is as vital an ingredient of development as the most poverty-focused project.
-All donors realize that this will not be achieved simply by helping governments strengthen their governance institutions; citizens must be helped to demand reforms, to monitor government activities and to hold officials to account.
+The clearest message, however, must go to donors who should be well-placed to support the social accountability work of PTF and other intermediary NGOs.
+Fighting corruption and reforming governance is as vital an ingredient of development as the most poverty-focused project and will not be achieved without the full involvement of civil society.
+But governance reforms are not as easy to quantify as vaccines delivered.
+And good governance will not be achieved simply by helping governments strengthen their governance institutions; citizens must be helped to demand reforms, to monitor government activities and to hold officials to account.
 However at present donors provide few funds for this, and when they do so they often prefer to define the interventions they want CSOs to adopt rather than trusting them to develop strategies appropriate to their contexts.
-As a consequence few organisations, like PTF, are able to respond to the priorities of indigenous civil society.
-If there is one change that this evaluation contributes to, we hope it is to encourage donors, DFID in particular, to ratchet up their support to PTF and to intermediary organisations like PTF who are evidently in-tune with what civil society prioritizes.
+As a consequence few organizations, like PTF, are able to respond to the priorities of indigenous civil society.
+We hope that this evaluation will help encourage donors to ratchet up their support to PTF and other NGOs who support social accountability activities prioritized by indigenous civil society.

 Box 4.
-Monitoring Devolved Funds and Services in East Africa
+Monitoring and Safeguarding Devolved Funds and Services in Africa

 Uganda Ethics Network Outreach (UENO) and a local CBO are monitoring funds allocated for building new schools and classrooms in Manafwa District, and strengthening the School Management Committees - parent-teacher bodies formally charged with oversight of the schools, but which in practice were non-functioning.
-This work (concentrating on schools that received construction grants under a World Bank programme) has exposed many cases of malpractice, especially with head-teachers and officials colluding with construction companies.
+This work (concentrating on schools that received construction grants under a World Bank program) has exposed many cases of malpractice, especially with head-teachers and officials colluding with construction companies.
 In one case a construction company was forced to rebuild a shoddy classroom block as a result.